What We Do

 Community Health Worker Visits

-Inform mothers four times about how to request home visits from a health worker post-discharge.
+Inform mothers about how to request home visits from a health worker after discharge.

 Government Relationships

-Building strong relationships with government to overcome systems bottlenecks to scaling KC.
+Building strong relationships with government to overcome systems bottlenecks to scaling KMC.

 Data Led Approach

-From bedside to dashboards, our digital app generates over 500 data points per caregiver-baby pair throughout their KC journey.
+From bedside to dashboards, our nurses' work generates 500 data points per caregiver-baby pair throughout their KMC journey on a digital app.
 This granular data flows into real-time dashboards that visualise outcome data and other key metrics.

 Care Fidelity Tracking

-Monitor quality of KC including continuous skin-to-skin contact, feeding frequency, and maternal support provision.
+Monitor quality of KMC including continuous skin-to-skin contact, feeding frequency, and maternal support provision.

 Optimisation